 Integrals along curves in the plane.
-Green's theorem in the plane (informal proof only).
-(Jordan & Smith, 2nd Edition Chapter 32 or 3rd Edition Chapter 33.
+Green's Theorem in the plane (informal proof only).
+(Jordan & Smith, 3rd Edition Chapter 33.
 Kreyszig, Sections 9.1, 9.4.)

 Definitions of continuity, of partial derivatives and the gradient vector in terms of limits. $C^n$ functions.
 Conditions for equality of mixed partial derivatives.
-Taylor's theorem for a function of two variables (statement only).
-Revision of critical points and classification using Taylor's theorem.
+Taylor's Theorem for a function of two variables (statement only).
+Revision of critical points and classification using Taylor's Theorem.
 (Examples to include degenerate cases.)
 Informal (geometrical) treatment of Lagrange multipliers.
 (J. C. Burkill, Chapter 8.)